Bamboozlerrl/Rule-Edits/README.md

   - (3) Bots and Bomb/boost/powerup timers are strictly prohibited.

 #### Section C - Whistleblowing
   - (1) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC, or message an individual CRC member.
 If requested, commissioners will not disclose the name of the whistleblower.
+There is also a whistleblower form on the current info hub for the season.
   - (2) Any person who has proof or suspects all CRC members of cheating in any way should send a detailed message to any/all captains.
   - (3) Serious accusations of cheating are prohibited in any public setting without first conferring with multiple captains or CRC members.